 An SSTV transmission in a waterfall display

 A special form of SSTV is Narrow Band Television (NBTV); the associated forum is here.
 NBTV uses 32 lines that are vertically scanned, an image aspect ratio of 2:3, and an audio spectrum of 2-10 kHz.
 It is a direct derivative of the TV system invented by J.L.
 Baird in the late 1920s.
-There is an NBTV net on Saturdays around 3.7 MHz from 08:00-08:30 local time in the UK.
+Supposedly, there is an NBTV net on Saturdays around 3.7 MHz from 08:00-08:30 local time in the UK.
 Here is a link to the interesting Zarkovision website about mechanical television.